 Step 17: The network in Heat

-Now that we have a simple template with a parameter, we’ll add the network.
+Now that you have a simple template with a parameter, you can add the network.

 The template

-First, we’ll add a new parameter, the id of the external network and name it public_network_id, we’ll also define a default provider:
+First, add a new parameter, the ID of the external network, and name it public_network_id,.
+Also define a default provider:

 heat_template_version: 2014-10-16